 Farm Drainage System

 ADI has a very simple three-part farm drainage philosophy, with 35 years of proven success.
-Our vertical integration makes pattern tiling affordable.
+We use this approach to Control the Underground and our vertical integration makes pattern tiling affordable.

 - Narrow Lateral Spacings: We typically install 3" tile on 30' to 40' spacings to level your farm's water table.